Glossary: Abortion Bans, Restrictions and Protections

-Please note: This glossary is from the Center’s “What if Roe Fell?” interactive tool, which details state abortion laws and policies and explains what might happen to abortion rights and access in each U.S. state and territory if the U.S. Supreme Court were to weaken or overturn Roe v.
-Wade.
+Please note: This glossary is from the Center’s “After Roe Fell: Abortion Laws by State” interactive tool, which details state abortion laws and policies in real-time.

 Pre-viability gestational bans

-Laws that prohibit abortion before a fetus is viable; these laws are unconstitutional under Roe.
+Laws that prohibit abortion before viability; these laws were unconstitutional under Roe.
 Gestational age is counted in weeks either from the last menstrual cycle (LMP) or from fertilization.
-Some of these bans are not enforced.

 Criminalization of self-managed abortion (SMA)

-Some states criminalize people who self-manage their abortion, i.e., perform it outside of a clinical setting.
+Some states criminalize people who self-manage their abortion, i.e., end their pregnancies outside of a health care setting.

 Targeted regulation of abortion providers laws single out physicians who provide abortion care and impose various legal requirements that are different from and more burdensome than those imposed on physicians who provide comparable types of care.
 These laws do not increase patient safety and are counter to evidence-based clinical guidelines.

-Laws that require providers or clinics to notify parents or legal guardians of minors seeking abortion prior to an abortion (parental notification) or document parents’ or legal guardians’ consent to a minor’s abortion (parental consent).
-In order to be constitutional, parental involvement laws must include a process whereby a judge can approve a minor’s petition without parental involvement.
-(Some of these laws are not enforced.)
+Laws that require providers or clinics to notify parents or legal guardians of young peoples seeking abortion prior to an abortion (parental notification) or document parents’ or legal guardians’ consent to a young person’s abortion (parental consent).
+In order to be constitutional, parental involvement laws must include a process whereby a judge can approve a petition without parental involvement.

 Laws that require pregnant people to receive biased and often inaccurate counseling or an ultrasound prior to receiving abortion care, and, in some instances, to wait a specified amount of time between the counseling and/or ultrasound and the abortion care.
-These laws serve no medical purpose but, instead, seek to dissuade pregnant people from exercising their fundamental right.
-(Some of these laws are not enforced.)
+These laws serve no medical purpose but, instead, seek to dissuade pregnant people from exercising bodily autonomy.

 In 1976, Rep. Henry Hyde (R-IL) successfully introduced a budget rider, known as the Hyde Amendment, that prohibits federal funding for abortion.
 Congress has renewed the Hyde Amendment every year since its introduction.